 - Over 100 adjudicators from their professional fields.

 - Over 300 dedicated youth and adult volunteers helping out each year.

-- The 20th CALCY will include 8 Categories being performed in Mandarin and Cantonese.
-Categories include Recitals (Solo Recitals, Parent-child Recitals and Ancient Poem), Painting, Calligraphy, Story Telling and Composition.
+The 20th CALCY will include 8 Categories being performed in Mandarin and Cantonese.
+Categories include Parent-Child Recital, Storytelling (Parent-Child Storytelling & Individual Storytelling), Classical Poem Recital, Painting, Calligraphy, Essay Writing.